Achalasia in Children

 - X-ray.
 A chest X-ray may show widening and fluid in the esophagus.

 - Endoscopy.
 A flexible tube (endoscope) is passed into the esophagus.
+It has a light and camera on it.
+It helps the provider look at the esophagus and take tissue samples, if needed.

 - Barium swallow (esophogram).
 Pictures may be taken while the child swallows a thick liquid that shows up on X-rays.